bertreb/pimatic-gbridge/README.md

 Gbridge device
 -----------------
-When the plugin is installed (including restart) a Gbridge device can be added.
+After the plugin is installed a Gbridge device can be added.

 Below the settings with the default values.
 In the devices your configure which Pimatic devices will be controlled by Google Assistant and what name they get.
 The name is visible in the Google Assistant and is the name you use in voice commands.
 In this release the SwitchActuator, DimmerActuator and ButtonsDevice based Pimatic devices are supported.